Why Spinal Cord Injuries Are So Common in Motorcycle Crashes

 Immediate Medical Care Can Save Lives and Function

 If first responders suspect a spinal cord injury, their priority will be to stabilize your spine and transport you to the nearest trauma center.
 Time is critical.
 The faster a spinal cord injury is diagnosed and treated, the better your chances for limiting permanent damage.
+After emergency care, you may undergo:- Imaging tests (MRI, CT scan)

 - Surgery to relieve pressure or stabilize the spine